tianrui/sibMI-privacyML/README.md

 scipy

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions
+* Run synthetic data generation from synth/data_gen.py
+* Models for MNIST data can be run from mnist_privacy.py
+* FERG data requires downloading the FERG data and preprocessing it with ferg_preproc.py
+* Models for FERG data can be run from ferg_privacy.py
 ### Contribution guidelines ###

 * Writing tests